MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-container-apps.md

 ### Create an Azure Container Apps managed environment and apps

-Provision an Azure Container Apps app in your Azure subscription on an existing managed environment or create a new for every service you are migrating.
-You don't need to create app running as Spring Cloud registry and Configuration servers.
-For instructions, see [Quickstart: Deploy your first container app using the Azure portal](/azure/container-apps/quickstart-portal).
+Provision an Azure Container Apps app in your Azure subscription on an existing managed environment or create a new one for every service you're migrating.
+You don't need to create apps running as Spring Cloud registry and Configuration servers.
+For more information, see [Quickstart: Deploy your first container app using the Azure portal](/azure/container-apps/quickstart-portal).

 ### Prepare the Spring Cloud Config server